mgreenw/JumboSmash/src/server/docs/users/create-my-profile.md

 ## Error Responses

 **Condition** : The user's profile has alreday been created.
-The caller should is PATCH instead to update the profile
+The caller should use PATCH instead to update the profile

 **Code** : `400 BAD REQUEST`